lineshjose/Compact-MCE/README.md

 7. Text background color

 ## Download
-Yoy can download latest version from [WordPress.org](https://wordpress.org/plugins/compact-mce/).
+You can download latest version from [WordPress.org](https://wordpress.org/plugins/compact-mce/).

 ## Troubleshooting
 If you have any problems running Blue Admin, [Support Forum](https://linesh.com/forums/forum/plugins/compact-mce/).